-Cash and cash equivalents comprise cash balances, deposits at call and other short-term deposits with Approved Deposit-taking Institutions, as well as Government bonds, all of which can be readily converted into cash.
-Deposits with Approved Deposit-taking Institutions include Negotiable Certificates of Deposit and Floating Rate Note securities (FRNS).
+Cash and cash equivalents comprise cash balances, deposits at call and other short-term deposits with Authorised Deposit-taking Institutions (ADI's), as well as Government bonds, all of which can be readily converted into cash.
+Deposits with ADI's include Negotiable Certificates of Deposit and Floating Rate Note securities (FRNS).
 Bonds, Negotiable Certificates of Deposit and FRNS are held via the Austraclear system with the Reserve Bank of Australia, to enable conversion to cash.
 Cash and cash equivalents are recognised at the gross value of the outstanding balance.